nic-dgl-204-fall-2022/phat-independent-development-assignment/README.md

   > - I can write underscores in integers more readable.
 For example: "1000000" can be re-write as "1_000_000" or "1__000_000".
   > - I can use the "const val" identifier to declare a constant variable.
 Only primitives and strings are allowed.
 And it must be declared on the top level, outside of any functions.

+## Week 5 [Stage 2 + 3 / 5]
+This week I plan to finish the second and third stages of the Indigo Card Game track.
+These two stages focus on working with lists and creating gameplay without rules.
+In particular, the second stage is to create a random set of cards and create functions to interact with the list of cards, such as retrieving, subtracting, or adding a new element.
+On the other hand, the third stage is to create a card game where the player and computer take turns playing their cards.
+The game ends when the table has 52 cards, or the player wants to exit.
+This stage mostly covers materials about looping through arrays and type safety.

+- _Where might I face challenges in the assigned work?_

+  > Kotlin provides many convenient functions to work with arrays, which look very complicated to me due to their syntax and usage.
+Thus, I will find it difficult to work with lists using their utility functions to progress modification or looping.
+In addition, decomposite actions into functions will be challenging since the requirement is different for each stage.

+- _Are things progressing as I expected?_

+  > The material covers wider than I expected.
+It covers content about programming knowledge, such as algorithms, big o notation, pseudocode, and more.
+Because I am verified as known by Jetbrain Academy, I decided to skip them and move to the next materials.
+Besides working with lists, I was introduced to enum and data classes in Kotlin, null safety, and exception handling.
+Although I have already used them before, I still find them very helpful by giving me a deeper understanding.

+- _Is there anything I can, or should, do to make this more successful?_

+  > Unlike the first stage, I try to skip any material that I am verified as known by Jetbrain Academy.
+It saves me more time on unrelated topics and provides me more time to focus on building the project code.
+However, I did not implement the project code with an OOP style, like creating classes to handle cards.
+Therefore, I should create an enum or data class for the next stage if it is possible.

+- _What did I particularly value in the process and why?_

+  > Besides the material about lists and looping, I also learned more about the when statement, enum class, and exception handling from the track.
+In addition, while working on the project code, I also learn ways to split a list into small fragments by trying to use these methods: ```mapIndexed```, ```take```, ```subList```.
+  > On the other hand, I try to fulfill each test case for the project code instead of aiming to create a complete project code at the beginning.
+As a result, I wrote small functions for each feature.
+Then, I tested them by cases to ensure it was written correctly before going to the next requirement.
+I learned this technique from the AOC, which is very helpful for debugging.
+In particular, I find it easier to detect where the bug comes from and what need to refactor.